josephdviviano/pyddsm/README.md

 Documentation is thin, but comments in `ddsm_convert.py` should fill in the gaps.

+`DDSM_README` is the official readme from the DDSM project.

 **download.sh**

 Requires the ncftp package to allow for anon ftp logins, compile from source [here](https://www.ncftp.com/download/).